 Who We Are

 The Berkeley Center for Structural Biology brings nearly 20 years of experience to beamline management and innovation.
-We operate five high-throughput protein crystallography beamlines at the Advanced Light Source at Lawrence Berkeley National Laboratory.
+We operate six high-throughput protein crystallography beamlines at the Advanced Light Source at Lawrence Berkeley National Laboratory.
 Our vision is to provide state-of-the-art beamlines through continual development and outstanding service for crystallographers around the world, enabling structure solution on even the most complex biological systems.

 The Berkeley Center for Structural Biology is supported in part by the Howard Hughes Medical Institute.
 The Advanced Light Source is a Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231.
 The Pilatus detector on 5.0.1. was funded under NIH grant S10OD021832.
 The ALS-ENABLE beamlines are supported in part by the National Institutes of Health, National Institute of General Medical Sciences, grant P30 GM124169.